 Percocet is a prescription painkiller that contains a combination of oxycodone (a semi-synthetic opiate) and acetaminophen (the active ingredient in Tylenol).
-Percocet provides immediate relief for moderate to severe pain and lasts up to 5 hours.
+Percocet provides relief for moderate to severe pain and lasts up to 3 to 5 hours depending on the formulation.
 OxyContin, another oxycodone-based painkiller can provide relief up to 12 hours, due to its time-release properties.

 See how Jerry